 - No jewellery

 Classroom Decorum Notes:

 - No eating or drinking

-- No listening to walkman or reading materials unrelated to class
+- No listening to personal music devices or reading materials unrelated to class

 - Books and writing materials must accompany student to class and rehearsals